Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 3: Remarkable Athlete

-Thanks to your athleticism, you have Advantage on Initiative rolls and Strength (Athletics) checks.
+Thanks to your athleticism, you have :d20-adv: **Advantage** on Initiative rolls and Strength (Athletics) checks.

-In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.
+In addition, when you make a running [Long Jump](../../glossary.md#long-jump), the distance you can cover increases by a number of feet equal to your Strength modifier.

 ### Level 7: Additional Fighting Style